Integer-Programming Ensemble of Temporal-Relations Classifiers: Introduction

 \section{Introduction}

-Extraction of information from texts, such as the extraction and analysis of events and related temporal expression, is an increasingly important challenge in Natural Language Processing (NLP).
-Applications range from machine reading in military intelligence to compiling situational awareness reports in disaster management.
-A series of NLP competitions, Temporal information extraction challenge (TempEval) and Semantic Evaluation (SemEval), have helped to focus much of the research within event and temporal relation processing, not least by standardising data formats and performance measures.
+The extraction of information from texts is of key importance in data mining.
+Applications range from web-scale tasks in search-engines \citep{32784,MovshovitzAttias2015}, machine reading in military intelligence \citep{bier2008}, to compiling situational awareness reports in disaster management, and distinguishing causes and effects in clinical applications \citep{Huang, styler2014temporal}.

-TempEval Task C focuses on the detection and classification of temporal relations between events in news-feed documents \citep{UzZaman2012}.
-The 2013 TempEval Challenge was the first challenge to include all fourteen temporal relations of the TimeML temporal information standard markup language \citep{UzZaman2012Th}, which are, in turn, based on Allen's intervals algebras \citep{Allen}.
-While leading classifiers \citep{Chambers2013,Bethard2013,Laokulrat} can detect the patterns required to predict the most likely relation between any two events, they do not check for global consistency.

-This paper presents an Integer Programming (IP) ensemble, which reconciles the results of multiple temporal classifiers, subject to the full set of consistency constraints across Allen relations in each news-feed document.
-The application of the global rules of a relation algebra on the full set of relations provides a necessary and sufficient condition for consistency across the relations in a news-feed document \citep{Ladkin}.

-For an illustration of the potential benefits of an ensemble, consider the three event-relationship graphs (ERGs) in Figures~\ref{fig:Platinum}--\ref{fig:navytime1}.
-(See \cite{Glavas} for a survey of event-relationship graphs.)
-In Figure~\ref{fig:Platinum}, there is the hand-annotated BBC news-feed document.
-Figures~\ref{fig:cleartk2} and \ref{fig:navytime1} show the diversity in annotation between two of the machine-learning classifiers for the same feed.
-Especially in Figure~\ref{fig:cleartk2}, it is clear that the references to an ``origin'' often prevail.
-As has been observed \citep{Florian}, this diversity can generally be exploited by combining the classifiers to improve overall temporal awareness.